airmast/airmast.github.io/src/pages/camadapter/3-api/imu_pitch.md

 IMU pitch angle
 -----------------
-(used for gimbal positioning in some modes)
+*Angles are used for gimbal positioning in some modes*

 Request Type | URL
 -------------|-----